joga4er/PFAS-SCIEX-Data-Processing-Analysis/README.md

 E. g. you can install Anaconda and start jupyter lab from there.
 Alternatively cloud solutions like google colab can be used.

 # 2 Pipeline to link lcms data and observe correlations (link_data.ipynb)
-Jupyter notebook (R based), which links results from lcms data analysis pipeline and proteomics results, evaluates Pearson correlation coefficients and creates plots.
+Jupyter notebook (R based), which links results from lcms data analysis pipeline and proteomics results, evaluates Pearson correlation coefficients and p-values, and creates plots.

 ##### input data
 - .csv file containing name of all samples and links to the sample name in lcms and proteomics respectively
 - .xlsx containing lcms results (will be combined to data analysis workflow above in the future)
 - .xlsx containg proteomics results
+- at this stage no test data set is publicly available.

 ### Contact
 johanna.ganglbauer@uri.edu